 There have been two significant deaths in the past three months – Christopher Hitchens and Steve Jobs.

 I feel sorry for Christopher Hitchens, an intelligent atheist, who died yesterday.
-He had a powerful intellect, like Richard Dawkins, but this is nothing if one is spiritually blind.
+He had a powerful intellect, like Richard Dawkins, but this does not help if one is spiritually blind.
 The smallest child can see the sun which a congenitally blind person cannot see.
-No amount of reasoning can convince a congenitally blind person that there is a sun in the sky and a Universe to see.
+Atheists rely upon reasoning rather than evidence, but no amount of reasoning can convince a congenitally blind person that there is a sun in the sky and a Universe to see.
 They can only be convinced of it by belief of testimony – the very thing that Richard Dawkins erroneously calls blind faith.

 I admired Hitchens’ forthright talk, but he trusted his rationalism which is an insufficient foundation upon which to trust.
 The pity is that he never met his theological match, and thus, left to himself, he failed to find God.
 He never humbled himself enough to ask God to reveal Himself to him.
 The intelligent find it very difficult to humble themselves before God.
 Rupert Murdoch spoke of the most humble day of his life; the day, not he, was humble.

 I feel sorry for Steve Jobs.
 The foremost entrepreneur of our age, who was born only two days after me, he had a profound influence upon our generation.
 In one sense, he gained the whole world, but as the Lord Jesus Christ said: ‘What shall it profit a man, if he shall gain the whole world, and lose his own soul?
 Or what shall a man give in exchange for his soul?’
 Mk 8:36-37.